-- Design to fold that idea into an experience.
+- Design to fold that idea into a consistent user experience.

 - Ask if the design matches the purpose of the engineering product

-Support requires empathy and confidence in a product.
-It ultimately is the best way to communicate to Engineering and Design what’s going on in the reality of a product.
-If neither listen to what Support folks are walking through with customers, there will ultimately be more missed connections.
+Support requires continuous endurance of empathy and confidence in a product.
+It ultimately is the best way to funnel feedback into Engineering and Design around what’s going on with a product.
+If neither listen to what Support folks are walking through with customers, a product’s relevance and focus will quickly fade.

 It’s really easy to look at support as _only_a means of satisfying customers or end users.
 However, you can only tell people what they want to hear for a short period of time before they expect a product to change or get better.
 Yet, when you leverage Support as a means of Engineering of product, its life can be extended greatly.